Star-Academy/codestar-internship/Projects/Phase14-Ontology/issue-template-phase14.md

 - [ ] Section 2: Read about **importance of ontology**
     - [ ] What is the main reason of defining ontology for the project?
 Choose the answer!
-        - [ ] To increase the efficiency of the system.
+        1. To increase the efficiency of the system.
-        - [ ] Different applications.
+        1. Different applications.
-        - [ ] To set a common definition for every object in our system.
+        1. To set a common definition for every object in our system.
+        `[FILL HERE WITH THE NUMBER OF ANSWER]`

     - [ ] Fill here with two effects that what will happen if we don't define ontoloy :
         - `[FILL HERE]`